k-rishabh/poseEstimation/README.md

-# poseEstimation
+# Pose Estimation
-Real Time Pose Estimation using OpenCV and mediapipe
+Real-Time Pose Estimation using OpenCV and mediapipe.

+Uses Intel RealSense D435 as input and estimates human pose in real-time.